RouninMedia/Embedding-ESModules-within-your-HTML-Document/README.md

 (async () => {

-  // ALL EXPORTS (VIA DEFAULT PARAMETER) const test_A1 = await parseEmbeddedModule('testModule1'); // INITIALISES testModule_1 FOR ALL FUTURE EXPORTS UNTIL PAGE IS REFRESHED const test_A2 = await parseEmbeddedModule('testModule2'); // INITIALISES testModule_2 FOR ALL FUTURE EXPORTS UNTIL PAGE IS REFRESHED test_A1.displayParagraph_1(`test_A1: ${test_A1.paragraph_1}`);
+  // ALL EXPORTS (VIA DEFAULT PARAMETER) const test_A1 = await parseEmbeddedModule('testModule1'); // INITIALISES testModule_1 FOR ALL FUTURE EXPORTS UNTIL PAGE IS RELOADED const test_A2 = await parseEmbeddedModule('testModule2'); // INITIALISES testModule_2 FOR ALL FUTURE EXPORTS UNTIL PAGE IS RELOADED test_A1.displayParagraph_1(`test_A1: ${test_A1.paragraph_1}`);
   test_A2.displayParagraph_2(`test_A2: ${test_A2.paragraph_2}`);